microsoft/MSRSec/external/ossl/README.md

 ==========================
 This folder contains the necessary infrastructure to compile `libcrypto.a` for use as a statically linked library.
 Traditionally OpenSSL relies on an underlying operating system to supply some of its functionality (stdlib, random number generation, time, etc.).

 This is not feasible for OP-TEE since many of functions used by OpenSSL are not available, and there is no Unix like set of system calls.
-OP-TEE only implements only a limited subset of the standard library (no `strcat()` for example, only `strncat()`).
+OP-TEE only implements a limited subset of the standard library (no `strcat()` for example, only `strncat()`).

 ## Building libcrypto.a
 A makefile is provided which automatically configures and builds `libcrypto.a` from OpenSSL version 1.1.1.